merrcury/100-Days-Of-Code/docs/README.md

 ## Day 63 : March 9, 2020

 **Today's Progress** : Results of Spectral are great but I am in search of better than that.
 I have started working on Hierarchical Clusterung.

+## Day 64 : March 10, 2020

+**Today's Progress** :
++ Sattelite Images are too large & I am looking for visualizing technique.
+I have spent hours on dentogram but I have too much pixels to deal with.
++ Hunt for perfect GSoC'20 Project Begins.